MarionC749/LIDA-Footfall-Bradford2025/README.md

 1) The issue so far is that the model has a quite low performance and tends to overestimate footfall.
 So far some of the temporal contextual variables were inputted using the cyclic encoding, thus I need to try using the one hot encoding technique instead to see if this improves model performance.
 2) I need to add a 'was during Bradford 2025 program' variable, retrain and refit the model on the whole dataset (2019-2025), and then predict footfall in 2026 to forecast trends post Bradford25.
 3) The whole analysis was done using the footfall data for the Met Office area (whole Bradford district), and should be repeated for other areas with daily footfall (example: BID area).

+## Acknowledgments 🤝

+The work, methodology and scripts of this project were mostly based on the following research:

+Asher, M., Oswald, Y. and Malleson, N. (2025) ‘Understanding pedestrian dynamics using machine learning with real-time urban sensors’, Environment and Planning B: Urban Analytics and City Science, 52(8), pp. 1994–2017. doi:10.1177/23998083251319058.